alisha17/alisha17.github.io/_posts/2017-12-29-extractimagesfromvideos.md

 # Read the video, extract images and save them to a directory
 def extract_images(video_path, num_images, save_to_path):
+    # Use vreader as it loads the video frame-by-frame
+    # If it is a large video, using vread() may exhaust the memory
     videogen = skvideo.io.vreader(video_path)
     random_set = random_items(videogen, num_images)